tu2-atmanand/Offy-Brain/Readme.md

 # Offy-Brain
 This project is an part of the main project [Offy](https://github.com/tu2-atmanand/offy).
 In this project i am going to build the final model or the main Brain for the AI i am building in offy project.
 The main functionality of this AI model is to work kind of like a friendly chatbot, mimic a real human as much accurately as possible, and not neccessary need to have expertise in any field to provide information or anything.
 This model should give me output which are very similar to the human answers.
 Also, i want to integrate the functionality of Assistant for doing basic tasks on pc, in this project.
+Another main objective of this project is to keep track of all the approaches and technologies i have used till now to get the desired result.
+This will also help to see the history and learn from it.

 So main goal of this project :
 1. To build the final ML model for the main project.